 The gray rain pelted the parlor window of the little brick house, like crutches tapping lightly on a tin roof.
 A single tallow candle stood sentry in the gloom, betraying the darkness clutching the corners of the room.
 All was quiet, but for the slow simmering of Katie’s casserole on the stovetop.
 Supper would be at 5:30, as always, even if the power remained out all night.

-The swooshing of a car sliding by in the rain made him think of those lonely nights in Cincinnati at the Sinton Hotel.
+The swooshing of a car sliding by in the rain made him think of those lonely nights in Chicago’s South-Side.
 Collecting three hits could take the edge off, just a little, but being away from Katie always left him maudlin and morose.
 And even late in the summer, the wind rippling off the river left him longing for Greenville’s gentle spring breeze, the smell of crape myrtles fragrant as a chorus of spring peepers filled the night.

-Not a drinker, but the boys — Chick, Swede and Lefty — certainly did try to put a nightcap on the nightcap nearly every night.
+Not a drinker himself, but the boys — Chick, Swede and Lefty — certainly did try to put a nightcap on the nightcap nearly every night.

-What’s done is done, but man, the years drag by when you’re reduced to living in your own shadow.
+What’s done is done, but how the years drag by when you’re reduced to living in your own shadow.
 Like watching your grave get dug one shovel-full per day, a cawing crow topped upon his perch, all noisy accusations and nowhere to hide.
-“Say it ain’t so!”
+“Joe, say it ain’t so!”

 The money?
-Who the hell knows what Katie did with it, but the liquor store paid the light bill, that is, when the lights weren’t knocked out by blowing storm.
+Got him banned for life, but who the hell knows what Katie did with it?
+Still, the liquor store paid the light bill, that is, when the lights weren’t knocked out by blowing storm.
 Just enough light now to read by.